AI Notes for Students with ADHD

 Some days text works, some days it doesn't

 Some days you can read for hours.
 Other days text blurs and you need to listen.
-Your tools should match your current state — audio study flexes with your energy.
+Your tools should match your current state — the “notes to podcast” workflow gives you audio review when reading is too much.

 Why ThetaWave Helps